thepaulbenoit/paulbenoit.com/content/bookshelf.md

 Fooled by Randomness - Nassim Nicholas Taleb
 Genghis Khan and the Making of the Modern World - Jack Weatherford
 Sapiens - Yuval Noah Harari
+The Lean Startup - Eric Ries
+The Sovereign Individual - James Dale Davidson and William Rees-Mogg

 ### Fiction